 - On the source node, allow an outbound TCP connection for the port from an Nping application on any random port.

-- Desktop operating systems such as Windows 8 are not supported.
+- Desktop operating systems such as Windows 8 and 10 are not supported.

 - Windows 2008 R2 and R2 SP1 with driver installation protection enabled are not supported.

 - Do not use on IPv6 or link-local addresses to communicate within the network segment (link) or the broadcast domain to which the host is connected.

 - Starting in SAM 2020.2, Linux distributions must support GNU C Library (glibc) 2.18 or later.